gluster/gcs/deploy/README.md

 > /var/lib/libvirt/images, so if used the cluster is used heavily for GCS
 > testing, it is possible to run out of space on your root partition.

-- Run the `prepare.sh` script to perform perliminary checks and prepare the virtualenv.
+- Run the `prepare.sh` script to perform preliminary checks and prepare the virtualenv.

 ```
 $ ./prepare.sh